ArjunReddy07/wind-stf/docs/thesis/md/background.md

 An important task in time series analysis is time series forecasting: "prediction of data at future times using observations collected in the past" \cite{hyndman2018principles}.
 Time series forecasting permeates most aspects of modern business, such as business planning from production to distribution, to finance and marketing, inventory control and customer management (\cite{oreshkin2020nbeats}).
 In some business use cases, a single point in forecasting accuracy may represent millions of dollars (\cite{kahn2003apudOreshkin}, \cite{jain2017apudOreshkin}).

 Time series forecasting tasks can be categorized in terms of (a) inputs, (b) modeling and (c) outputs.
 In terms of inputs, one can use exogenous features or not, one or more input time series (univariate *versus* multivariate).
-In terms of modeling, one must define a resolution (e.g. hourly, weekly), can aggregate data in different levels (hierarchical *versus* non-hierarchical), and can use different schemes for generating models (we distinguish conventional from machine learning-based).
+In terms of modeling, one must define a resolution (e.g., hourly, weekly), can aggregate data in different levels (hierarchical *versus* non-hierarchical), and can use different schemes for generating models (we distinguish conventional from machine learning-based).
 Finally, regarding outputs, a forecasting task might involve making predictions in terms of single values or whole distributions (deterministic *versus* probabilistic), point-predictions or prediction intervals, predict values for either a single point or for multiple points in future time (one-step-ahead *versus* multi-step-ahead).
 In this work, we focus on deterministic, one-step-ahead point forecasts.

 In *univariate forecasting*, one aims to predict the value of a variable $y_{T+1}$ based on measurements $\boldsymbol{y} _{1:T} = \{y_1,…,y_T\}$.
 We denote by $\hat{y}_{T+1}$ the forecast value.
 More generally, one might be interested in forecasting for the  $h$ time period ahead.
 For a given task, $h$ is often referred to as the *forecast horizon*.
 In contrast to the univariate setting, *multivariate forecasting* models rely on historical observations not from a single but from several input variables, which can be expressed by a sequence of input vectors $\boldsymbol{X}_{1:T} = \{\boldsymbol{X}_1, ..., \boldsymbol{X}_T\}$.